Rayagada railway station

+Rayagada railway station (Station Code:- RGDA) serves Rayagada district in the Indian state of Odisha.
+It is one of the 3 railway divisions of East Coast Railway and an important railway station of Southern Odisha.
+Here 58 trains arrive and departure and this station has direct route to more than 15 states and also well connected to all the Metropolitan Cities of India.
+The station is located at the heart of the city and now it has the longest platform in Odisha (Platform No :- 3 measuring 910m), the 6th in the country and the 7th longest in the world.

 History

 The 79 km Vizianagaram–Parvatipuram line was opened in 1908–09 and an extension to Salur was built in 1913.
-The Parvatipuram–Raipur line was completed in 1931.
+The Parvatipuram–Raipur line was completed in December 1931.

 The Koraput–Rayagada Rail Link Project was completed on 31 December 1998.

-Paper mill

-J. K. Organisation operates a paper mill near Rayagada.

 Amenities

 Rayagada railway station has a double-bedded non-AC retiring room and a six-bedded dormitory.

-Passenger movement

-See Rayagada district and Gunupur for more details of railway lines in the district.
+Trains

 Some important train that origins/terminates :